Astaxanthin/Tumor-fractions-cfDNA/README.md

 The final results for each dataset contains two rows: the first row is cancer diagnostic results and the second row indicates tumor fraction prediction.

 ## References
-If you find this work or code useful, please cite:
+If you find this code useful, please cite this work.
+The reference will be updated soon.